NepeinAV/react-sse-hooks/README.md

 # React SSE hooks
-Is a pretty simple set of hooks that can help you implement interaction with your SSE (Server Sent Events) server.
+It is a simple set of hooks that can help you implement interaction with your SSE (Server Sent Events) server.

 This library works perfectly with both React and React Native.